jenniferjim97/js-project-build-1/README.md

 * All characters link has a click event listener that loads all characters onto page.

-* The next and back buttons have a click event listener that loads the next set of characters or loads previous set.
+* The next and back buttons have a click event listener that loads the next set of characters or the previous set.

-* It has a click event listener for the like button in each character card to like a character or unlike them.
+* In each character card is a like button with a click event listener that will like or unlike a character when clicked.

-* Logo has a click event listener that brings you back to homepage and clears out all characters from the page.
+* Logo has a click event listener that brings you back to the homepage and clears out all characters from the page.

 ## How to use
  1. Enter any character name into the search bar.
-It should return a card for every result loaded containing the character's image, name, type of specie, and a like button.
+It should return a card containing the character's image, name, type of specie, and a like button for every result loaded.

 ![](/gifs/search.gif)